Metrogel is a treatment used to relieve symptoms of Rosacea, which is a skin condition. It is a gel, marketed by Galderma.

 The above is only a summary of the directions you will need to follow when using this item.
 For more detailed instructions, consult the leaflet provided.

-If you notice any serious side effects, such as anything indicating an allergic reaction, or become otherwise concerned when using this item, notify your doctor right away.
+If you notice any serious side effects, or anything indicating an allergic reaction, or become otherwise concerned when using this item, notify your doctor right away.

 Common (1 in 10 patients or less):